aws-amplify/amplify-ui-swift-liveness/HostApp/README.md

 7. Once signed in and authenticated, the "Create Liveness Session" is enabled.
 Click the button to generate and get a session id from your backend.

-8. Once a session id is created, the
+8. Once a session id is created, the Liveness Check screen is displayed.
+Follow the instructions and click on Begin Check button to begin liveness verification.

 ## Provision AWS Backend Resources